Reflecting Upon Irreducible Mind

 to make his point clearer, but it's weak if we apply it to consciousness.)

-If you have primal consciousness germ or a proto-conciousness stuff, then
+If you have primal consciousness germ or a proto-conciousness stuff,

-differentiation of it in bodies only creates
+then differentiation of it in bodies only creates

-new manifestations of
+new manifestations

-primal consciousness germ nor the proto-consciousness concept in itself.
+the primal consciousness germ nor the proto-consciousness concept in itself.

-In the example of oranges and lemon, you don't have any fruits at
+In the example of oranges and lemon, you don't have any fruits

-of new emergent properties.
+whole of new emergent properties.

 But in the cases of consciousness, you're not creating consciousness